iGeekuPlay/blazon-media-2/README.md

-# Blazon Media LLC Demo
+# Blazon Ad Demo

+This is a demo site that displays ads!